-210. The Presiding Judge or Magistrate may, in his discretion without Inspection of records making a written order in that behalf, permit a party or his pleader to inspect in the Court room the record of a pending case fixed for the day.
+210. The Presiding Judge or Magistrate may, in his discretion without Inspection of records on the date fixed making a written order in that behalf, permit a party or his pleader to inspect in the Court room the record of a pending case fixed for the day.